NathanH-VCU/Access-Twitter-API/README.md

 | NLP based sentiment analysis on Twitter | https://ieeexplore.ieee.org/document/7219856 |
 | Deep Learning Model-Based Approach for Twitter Sentiment Classification | https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9373371 |

+## Notebooks

+We include two Jupyter Notebooks for the code

+- The first NoteBook ([Comparing-TF-and-PT-models.ipynb](./Comparing-TF-and-PT-models.ipynb)) is used to test the sentiment analysis on YouTube comments Kaggle data.

+- The second NoteBook ([Comparing-TF-and-PT-models-SQuAD.ipynb](./Comparing-TF-and-PT-models-SQuAD.ipynb)) used to test the sentiment analysis on YouTube tweets data.

 ## Results
 1. For Youtube comments
 The first code "BERT_sentiment_analysis_using_Youtube_Comments.ipynb" we got these results.